 4. Bad Weather

 The weather can be clear one minute, but then the clouds quickly roll in and block your view of the sky.
 High winds can prevent your telescope from stabilizing, making them useless.
-Spikes in humidity can cause dew to build up on your telescopes, especially your optics if you are not careful.
+Wind can also kick up dust that gets onto your optics, and spikes in humidity can cause dew to build up on your telescopes.

 Oh, and don’t forget about temperature!
-If it’s too hot or too cold, it ruins the experience for those unprepared, and thus the viewing parties get cut short.
+If it’s too hot or too cold, it ruins the experience for those unprepared, and thus the viewing parties can get cut short.
+I once had a small group of people arrive to a lunar eclipse party in January while wearing shorts and sandals.- Needless to say, they didn’t last very long in the cold and only took a few looks through our telescopes before leaving.

 3. Inconvenient Times